masolele/Pantropical_landuse/README.md

 ## Model Overview

-The model is an Attention U-Net with fusion mechanisms, specifically designed for land use monitoring using multi-source satellite data (Sentinel-1 and Sentinel-2) along with geographical information.
+The model is an Attention U-Net with fusion mechanisms, specifically designed for land use monitoring using multi-source satellite data (Sentinel-1 and Sentinel-2) along with geographical information (Latitude + Longitudes + elevation).

 ### Model Architecture